View on GitHub

 client::play_json_interactive(phrase1_json)?;

-client::clear_schedule()?; // Clears events not yet processed
+client::clear_schedule()?; // Clear events not yet processed

-client::play_json_interactive(phrase2_json)?; // Schedules the new phrase immediately
+client::play_json_interactive(phrase2_json)?; // Schedule the new phrase immediately

 Server Time Synchronization